CalebRose/LIRI-Node-App/README.md

-# assignmentEight
+# assignmentEight - LIRI
 First Node.Js assignment

 ## Concept
 Create a "Bot" using Node.Js named LIRI (Language Interpretation and Recognition Interface).
-LIRI is a command line node app that takes in parameters and gives back data.
+LIRI is a command line node app that takes in parameters and gives back data

 ## Features
 - Sends request using AXIOS package